 The character roster is another exciting element that sets this game apart.
 You can embody the likes of Zeus, Athena, Ares, Aphrodite, Apollo, Hades, and Artemis—and more gods are going to be added as the game continues to develop.

 This actually follows the pattern of some of the aforementioned Roman- and Greek-themed games that are getting more popular.
 Gods Of Rome, the other mobile game mentioned before, has added characters to its roster over time.
-And online, Betfair Casino’s hub of jackpot games based on numerous historical chapters and fictional tales now features an expanding lineup of games involving the gods.

 This lineup—the “Age Of The Gods” series—appears to be expanding simply to rope in more figures.
 It’s hard to know exactly where Gods Of Olympus will go in this regard, but the app page promises more gods soon, which implies a similar growth pattern to other apps and online games.